Bangladesh sentences 19 to death over 2004 attack | AFP - This kiji is

 "There was no evidence or witness against him.
 No witness could say that conspiracy was hatched at Hawa Bhaban," he told AFP, referring to a former BNP office used by Rahman.

-BNP spokesman Fakhrul Islam Alamgir rejected the verdict, saying it was "a naked display of political vengeance".
+BNP spokesman Fakhrul Islam Alamgir called the verdict "a naked display of political vengeance".

-Police spokesman Sohel Rana said security was tightened in courts and across the South Asian nation to avert any violence following the verdict.
+BNP activists staged protests in the capital Dhaka and at several towns across the country, moments after news of the verdict spread.

-"Police are fully prepared to prevent any violence centring on the verdict," he told AFP earlier.
+Two people were injured as a motor biker allegedly fire-bombed a public bus in the northern town of Shahjahanpur.

 Zia was transferred to hospital last weekend from the 19th-century Dhaka Central Jail, where she is the only prisoner.